-Many people think they would make an appointment if they noticed something as serious as coughing up blood, but the truth is many people do not.
-Some think they haven’t coughed up enough to worry about.
-Or they are worried about what the doctor might find.
+Many people think they would make an appointment if they noticed something as serious as coughing up blood, but the truth is often they do not.
+Some think they haven’t coughed up enough to worry about, or they are worried about what the doctor might find.
 If you notice any blood when you cough, no matter how much or what colour, make an appointment to tell your doctor.

 If it’s nothing, your doctor will be able to reassure you.
 But if it’s something, finding out what it is and getting treatment can be really important.

 Blood in your poo should always be reported to your doctor straight away.
 Usually it’s not cancer and can be treated quickly and easily.
 The most common cause of blood in your poo is piles (haemorrhoids).
 Piles are caused by straining when going to the toilet.
 But blood in your poo can be a symptom of bowel cancer, so it’s very important to tell your doctor and get it checked out.

 If you’ve noticed blood in your pee on any occasion, no matter how much or what colour, make an appointment to tell your doctor straight away.
 The most common causes of blood in your pee are urinary tract or bladder infections, but it could be a symptom of a more serious condition such as prostate or bladder cancer.
 The best thing to do is to tell your doctor straight away and let them decide if further tests are required.